awsdocs/amazon-s3-userguide/doc_source/access-control-block-public-access.md

 ## Performing block public access operations on an access point<a name="access-control-block-public-access-examples-access-point"></a>

 To perform block public access operations on an access point, use the AWS CLI service `s3control`\.

+**Important**
 Note that it isn't currently possible to change an access point's block public access settings after creating the access point\.
 Thus, the only way to specify block public access settings for an access point is by including them when creating the access point\.

 ## The meaning of "public"<a name="access-control-block-public-access-policy-status"></a>